Crossroads No. 1, 2017 (excerpt)

 Running time: 8:37 minutes / HD / colour

-Masai cattle herders converge on an early morning in Lake Manyara as they make their way in search of water.
+On an early morning on lake Manyara, cattle herders converge as they make their way in search of water.

 Filmed on December 4th, 2016.